scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Poison

-You conjure an orb of vitriolic acid, launching it at a target in range.
-On impact the orb explodes in a splash of acid, hitting all creatures in a 2 tile radius star pattern.
-Creatures must make a Dexterity save vs your spellcasting modifier, on fail they take 3 wound dice in damage and their armor breaks on crit, lowering its modifier by 1.
+You conjure an orb of vitriolic acid, launching it at a target point in range you can see.
+On impact the orb explodes in a splash of acid, hitting all creatures in a 5 tile diamond.
+Creatures must make a Dexterity save vs your spellcasting modifier, on fail they take 3 wound dice in damage.
+On crit, the acid breaks any creature wearing armor causing it to give one less defense die.
+Armor that gives no bonus is destroyed.

 Regardless of outcome acid covers the floor for the next minute.
-Any creature that starts their turn, or takes a move or sprint action on the acid take 1 wound die in damage.
+Any creature that starts their turn, or takes a move or sprint action onto the acid take 1 wound die in damage.

-The radius of the blast and the wound dice of the initial attack increase by 1 for every level above 4th.
+The area of the blast increases by 2 and the initial damage adds 1 wound die for every level above 4th.

 ___
 #### Passwall